retrocomputacion/retrobbs/readme.md

 - `config.ini` \[PLUGINS\] options: NONE

 ### RSS feed reader (newsfeed.py):
-Retrieves the latest 10 entries from the specified RSS feed, upon user selection of the entry it scrapes the target web site for text and relevant picture.
-The plug-in is mostly targeted at Wordpress sites, if it can't find the content it expects in the linked URL then the article text from the RSS feed itself will be displayed.
+Retrieves the latest ten entries from the specified RSS feed, upon user selection of the entry, it scrapes the target website for text and relevant picture.
+The plug-in is primarily targeted at Wordpress sites, if it can't find the content it expects in the linked URL then the article text from the RSS feed itself will be displayed.

 - `config.ini` function: NEWSFEED
 - `config.ini` parameters: `entryZurl` = URL to the RSS feed
 - `config.ini` \[PLUGINS\] options: NONE

 ### Oneliner (oneliner.py):
-User generated messages of up to 39 characters.
+User-generated messages of up to 39 characters.
 The last 10 messages are stored in a JSON file located in the \<plugins\> directory.

 - `config.ini` function: ONELINER
 - `config.ini` parameters: NONE
 - `config.ini` \[PLUGINS\] options: NONE

 ### Weather (weather.py) (new 0.2x):
 Displays current weather and forecast for the next 2-3 days as a HiRes image.
-On first run it will display the weather corresponding to the passed Connection Object's IP.
+On first run it will display the weather corresponding to the passed Connection object's IP.
 Further weather forecasts can be queried by typing a new location.

 - `config.ini` function: WEATHER
 - `config.ini` parameters: NONE
-- `config.ini` \[PLUGINS\] options: `wxunits` = `C` or `F` for metric or customary units respectively.
+- `config.ini` \[PLUGINS\] options: `wxunits` = `C` or `F` for metric or customary units, respectively.

 ### WebAudio streamer (webaudio.py):
  On the fly conversion and streaming of on-line audio sources (*Shoutcast*,